olivia-chan/CarND-LaneLines-P1/WriteUp_Olivia.md

 - Edges detection from a converted grayscale image is the primary way to detect lanes".
 However, with only this approach, colours are not taken into account.
 There are possibiltiies that the system will detect lines from irrelvant edges like shadows.
 If such lines were detected, that will affect the average gradient and intersect outcome, making the final line inaccurate compared to the actual lane marking.

-- Also, with the current approach, it may still capture lines that are not lane marking in some cases, as it does not filter out lines that are outside the feasible gradient and intercept range based on the position of the camera in the vehicle.
+- Also, with the current approach, the system does not keep track of the line defined in the last frame.
+As a result, there is possibiltiy to detect a line in the current frame which is very much different from the line defined in the last frame, which is in reality not feasible.

 ###3.
 Suggest possible improvements to pipeline